aws-samples/aws-cdk-examples/typescript/appsync-graphql-dynamodb/README.md

   - `getDefects.js`: Resolver function to fetch defects associated with cars from the `cardata-defects` table.

 ## Costs
-The operational expenses associated with deploying this architecture are estimated to be approximately $25 per month (based on the eu-central-1 region).
+The operational expenses associated with deploying this architecture are estimated to be approximately a couple of dollars per month (based on the eu-central-1 region).
 Cost optimization measures can be implemented by adjusting the write capacity of DynamoDB tables and indexes to a lower setting after the execution of the `npm run push-data` command.